Gray Wolf Ski Club BY-LAWS

 ARTICLE X: DUES: Annual dues shall be assessed each member of the organization.
 Current members, who fail to pay annual dues before August 15, shall be dropped from membership.
 Annual dues paid after April 15 shall provide membership through the following winter and until August 15 the following year.
 Any change in the amount of dues shall usually be recommended by the Board at the annual meeting, and shall require approval by a majority of the members present at a properly notified business meeting.

-ARTICLE XI: MEETINGS: All organizational meetings will usually include a potluck, picnic, or social event.There shall be at least two meetings, with at least one on each side of Wolf Creek Pass, each summer.
-The annual meeting shall be a business meeting, held usually during June and on the same side of Wolf Creek Pass where the current President resides.
+ARTICLE XI: MEETINGS: All organizational meetings will usually include a potluck, picnic, or social event.There shall be at least one meeting annually each summer.
+The annual meeting shall be a business meeting, held usually during June.

 The regular annual election of officers shall take place at the annual meeting.
 Business meetings shall be called by the Board of Directors or by petition of ten (10) members of the organization for the purpose of a vote of the membership.
-All business meetings shall provide thirty (30) days advance notification, with regular mail notices to those for whom we do not have an email address.
+All business meetings shall provide thirty (30) days advance notification by email and posting to the website.

 Notification of business meetings shall include information concerning votes of the membership that are planned to take place.
 Any motion from the floor that does not address an issue, or subject, that was properly notified in advance shall be solely advisory and shall place the issue on the agenda for the next Board meeting.